Ann and Robert H Lurie Childrens Hospital of Chicago

 Ann and Robert H Lurie Childrens Hospital of Chicago - Chicago, IL

 Ann And Robert H Lurie Childrens Hospital Of Chicago is a mental health treatment center in Chicago, IL that is located at 225 East Chicago Avenue, Chicago, IL 60611.
-Ann And Robert H Lurie Childrens Hospital Of Chicago provides activity therapy, psychotropic medication and couples/family therapy as part of its treatment program.
-Ann And Robert H Lurie Childrens Hospital Of Chicago offers telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
+Ann And Robert H Lurie Childrens Hospital Of Chicago provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy as part of its treatment program.
+Ann And Robert H Lurie Childrens Hospital Of Chicago offers telemedicine/telehealth, hospital inpatient treatment and outpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
 Ann And Robert H Lurie Childrens Hospital Of Chicago is available for children / adolescents who are seeking treatment for mental health problems.
-In addition, Ann And Robert H Lurie Childrens Hospital Of Chicago can provide treatment to people with HIV or AIDS, children/adolescents with serious emotional disturbance and people with traumatic brain injury.
-Additional services offered by Ann And Robert H Lurie Childrens Hospital Of Chicago include family psychoeducation, education services and suicide prevention services.
+In addition, Ann And Robert H Lurie Childrens Hospital Of Chicago can provide treatment to people with trauma, children/adolescents with serious emotional disturbance and people with HIV or AIDS.
+Additional services offered by Ann And Robert H Lurie Childrens Hospital Of Chicago include education services, chronic disease/illness management and family psychoeducation.

 Address: 225 East Chicago Avenue, Chicago, IL 60611